Skip to content

 6. Set logging level to “info” or “warn”

-7. If using AI features, ensure LOGCHEF_AI__API_KEY is set securely.
+7. If using AI features, ensure LOGCHEF_AI__API_KEY is set securely

-Example Production Configuration
+Minimal Production Configuration

 [server]